 Pasture-raised shell eggs accounted for approximately 94% of our net revenue in fiscal 2017, 92% of our net revenue in fiscal 2018 and 90% of our net revenue in fiscal 2019.
-Pasture-raised shell eggs accounted for approximately 90% and 89% of our net revenue in the 39-week periods ended September 29, 2019 and September 27, 2020, respectively.
+Pasture-raised shell eggs accounted for approximately 90% of our net revenue in the fiscal quarter ended March 31, 2019 and 91% of our net revenue in the fiscal quarter ended March 29, 2020.
 Pasture-raised shell eggs are our flagship product and have been the focal point of our sales and marketing efforts, and we believe that sales of pasture-raised shell eggs will continue to constitute a significant portion of our net revenue, net income and cash flow for the foreseeable future.
 We cannot be certain that we will be able to continue to expand sales, processing and distribution of pasture-raised shell eggs, or that consumer and customer demand for our other existing and future products will expand to allow such products to represent a larger percentage of our revenue than they do currently.
 Accordingly, any factor adversely affecting sales of our pasture-raised shell eggs could have an adverse effect on our business, financial condition and results of operations.